 Using AI in Your Content Marketing

-At seoClarity, we developed the content writer tool Content Fusion that provides AI-driven insights to help illustrate what your customers want to read.
+At seoClarity, we developed the content optimization tool Content Fusion that provides AI-driven insights to help illustrate what your customers want to read.
 Content Fusion takes your topic, runs a web-scale crawl, and aggregates billions of SEO and content data points from multiple sources, applying a deep-learning algorithm to uncover the secrets to writing high-quality, authoritative content.

 It uses DL - battle-tested by content marketers - to uncover the gaps in your content through analyzing the top pages currently ranking highly for your targeted topics.
 You're provided with information like must-use topics, People Also Ask questions that are related to your target keyword, and top ranking content's metadata, all of which allows you to create the most authoritative content at scale.